 Group which has not yet been publicly released, the material information must be held

 in the strictest confidence by the Director or the Employee involved until it is publicly

 6.0 CONFLICTS OF INTEREST

-is real or apparent conflict of interest between them as individuals and the interest of the Group.
+there is real or apparent conflict of interest between them as individuals and the interest

-Employee has an interest in any entity or matter that may influence the Director or the Employee's judgment
+the Employee has an interest in any entity or matter that may influence the Director or

 6.1 Competing against TWB Group

 - The Employees shall not engage in activities that have conflict with the business

 interests, even in their own time, including commercially marketing products or